tionis/90-deg-rotator/README.md

 # NinetyDegreeRotator Maubot Plugin

 A maubot plugin that rotates images 90 degrees counter-clockwise when commanded in Matrix rooms.
-Responds to `/rotate` or `/r` commands sent as replies to image messages.
+Responds to `!rotate` or `!r` commands sent as replies to image messages.

 ## Features

 - 🔄 Rotates images 90 degrees counter-clockwise
-- 💬 Command: `/rotate` or `/r` as reply to images
+- 💬 Command: `!rotate` or `!r` as reply to images
 - 🔐 Supports encrypted and unencrypted images
 - 🤖 Auto-joins rooms when invited